Updated: January 31, 2020

 That’s why below, are exact goals you can work for in the next few weeks.
 Do them whenever possible, but I suggest the soonest.
-Because in the end, I believe it will really help you become a financial success this 2011.
+Because in the end, I believe it will really help you become a financial success this year.

-Task #1: Spend a weekend without watching television
+Task #1: Spend a weekend without watching television.

-I don’t know why, but most of the successful people I know don’t or very rarely watch television.
+Most successful people I know don’t or rarely watch television.
 So challenge yourself and find something else to do at home besides watching TV.

-Task #2: Learn how to cook spaghetti and meatballs
+Task #2: Learn how to cook spaghetti.

-So challenge yourself and learn a simple spaghetti and meatballs recipe.
+So challenge yourself and learn a simple spaghetti recipe.
 If you already know how to, then how about doing pork menudo?
 Or if you have an oven, then why not learn how to bake chocolate chip cookies?

-When you have guests coming over or going to a potluck party, you can now cook and skip buying take-out.
+When you have guests coming over or if you’re going to a potluck party, you can now cook and skip buying take-out.
 And not to mention, selling baked goodies usually makes good extra income.

-The lesson: Polish your research skills with this challenge.
-Being resourceful in finding information will help you a lot when you need to find suppliers, do market research and other important tasks in your business.
+Polish your research skills with this challenge.
+Being resourceful in finding information will help you a lot when you need to find suppliers, do market research, and other important tasks in your business.

 Do you want to go out and do some window shopping?
 Then add some fun and productivity with your time by looking for the cheapest plain red shirt out there.
 Do this task with some friends and make it a game – winner buys “merienda”.

-The lesson: Not only will you know where to buy the cheapest red shirt is for Valentine’s Day, but also, it will practice your bargain hunting skills.
+Not only will you know where to buy the cheapest red shirt is for Valentine’s Day, but also, it will practice your bargain hunting skills.

-Task #5: Sell something online
+Task #5: Sell something online.

-Old mobile phones in good working condition, baked goodies, books and even artworks.
+Old mobile phones in good working condition, baked goodies, books, and even artworks.
 You can read about the best-selling items on eBay to get ideas on what to sell.

-The lesson: This is one of the most practical ways to market your products and the fastest way to sell anything of value that you don’t need anymore.
+This is one of the most practical ways to market your products and the fastest way to sell anything of value that you don’t need anymore.

 I hope you can do some, if not all, of these tasks.
-They’re quite simple and straightforward, and yet challenging enough to make you think, take stock and manage your time and resources.
+They’re quite simple and straightforward, and yet challenging enough to make you think, take stock, and manage your time and resources.

 Lastly, don’t forget to have fun and again, have a truly wealthy and prosperous new year!